+Mr. Peterburg is a private investor with over 25 years of experience in Africa and Eastern Europe.
 Mr. Peterburg's investments cross many sectors including infrastructural and resource sectors, mining and exploration and he is founder of GP Minerals Limited, a resource investment and development company.

 Mr. Peterburg holds a Masters of Business Administration from the University of Tel-Aviv, which he obtained in August, 1980.